-Authentic Tape Based "Itchycoo" Flanger and Echo System
+Authentic Cassette Tape Based "Itchycoo" Flanger and Echo System

-Advertisement: If you're enjoying these pages and you have an interest in hobby type electronics or repair jobs, you might like to visit my UsefulComponents Etsy Shop where there are many difficult to find items, and my other website www.usefulcomponents.com, where there are details of some good radio and other kits.
+If you're enjoying these pages and you have an interest in hobby type electronics or repair jobs, you might like to visit my other website www.usefulcomponents.com, where there are details of some components for sale, and good radio kits.

 This is a 3U rack unit with standard mains power supply.
 It provides audio routing and speed control for two domestic three-head cassette tape machines such that they can be used to create authentic 1960s style tape flanging effects.
 The tape machines link to the rear of the unit with a total of four dual phono leads.
 The speed control of one machine is achieved by voltage control of the capstan motor connected by a three wire connection.
 The flange effect can be adjusted manually on a front panel control or externally by voltage control.
 There are sufficient jack patch sockets and input-output flexibility such that the tape machines can also be used for tape echo or tape feedback effects.
 Inverting gain controls enable different tape decks to be used which may have an overall inverting signal path between the record inputs and the downstream tape monitor outputs.